mirego/elixir-boilerplate/README.md

 All projects using the `phoenix-boilerplate` must include the latest `credo` configuration.

-You will need to add the following file to you project root:
+You will need to add the `.credo.exs` file to you project root.
+The latest version can be found here:

  * [mirego-horizontal-web/configurations/credo.exs](https://github.com/mirego/mirego-horizontal-web/blob/master/configurations/credo.exs)

-To run it use: `mix credo`
+To run it, use: `mix credo`